canonical/snapd/HACKING.md

 Package build dependencies for other distributions can be found under the [./packaging/](./packaging/) directory.

-Go module dependencies are automatically resolved at build time.
+Source dependencies are automatically retrieved at build time.
-One can do it directly, without building, using the following commands:
+Sometimes, it might be useful to pull them without the very building:

 ```
 cd ~/snapd
-go get ./...
+go get ./... && ./get-deps.sh
 ```

 ## Building

-### Building the snap with snapcraft <!-- TODO: (A) Is this section outdated??? -->
+### Building the snap with snapcraft

 The easiest (though not the most efficient) way to test changes to snapd is to build the snapd snap using _snapcraft_ and then install that snapd snap.
-The [snapcraft.yaml](./build-aux/snapcraft.yaml) for the snapd snap is located at [./build-aux/](./build-aux/), and can be built using snapcraft either in a LXD container or a multipass VM (or natively with `--destructive-mode` on a Ubuntu 18.04 host).
+The [snapcraft.yaml](./build-aux/snapcraft.yaml) for the snapd snap is located at [./build-aux/](./build-aux/), and can be built using snapcraft either in a LXD container or a multipass VM (or natively with `--destructive-mode` on a Ubuntu 16.04 host).

-Note: Currently, snapcraft's default track of 5.x does not support building the snapd snap, since the snapd snap uses `build-base: core`.
+> Currently, snapcraft's default track of 5.x does not support building the snapd snap, since the snapd snap uses `build-base: core`.
 Building with a `build-base` of core uses Ubuntu 16.04 as the base operating system (and thus root filesystem) for building and Ubuntu 16.04 is now in Extended Security